ibm-cloud-docs/speech-to-text/language-models.md

 The interface also offers the `POST /v1/customizations/train` method for training a custom model on the latest data from its words resource.
 For more information, see [Train the custom language model](/docs/services/speech-to-text/language-create.html#trainModel).

-In addition, the interface includes methods for listing information about custom models, for resetting a custom model to its initial state, and for deleting a custom model.
+In addition, the interface includes methods for

+-   Listing information about custom language models
+-   Resetting a custom language model to its initial state
+-   Deleting a custom language model

 ## Listing custom language models
 {: #listModels}